Vicken-Ghoubiguian/app-launcher/README.md

 <img src="./images_to_display_in_github_repos/installation_procedure_images/procedure_0_2.png" data-canonical-src="./images_to_display_in_github_repos/installation_procedure_images/procedure_0_2.png" width="1010" height="600" align="center" />
 The screenshot above corresponds to the view to choose the application to launch.

 __Warning__: in order to install the IMERIR app-launcher, you must ensure that no other app-launcher is installed on the Pepper robot.
+There are several clues to help you get started.

 Therefore please follow the instructions below carefully in order: